 Since 2019, RCSI, in partnership with the Fulbright Commission, have offered two four-year full scholarships for US candidates to complete their PhDs at the RCSI campus in Dublin.
 This initiative builds on RCSI’s existing partnership with the Fulbright Commission, which has enabled junior and senior academics from RCSI and US institutions to spend time sharing expertise across the two countries.
 Find out more here.

 Fulbright Ireland Ambassadors are Fulbright Alumni who have experience of the application process and of studying/working in the US and are tasked with guiding fellow students, researchers and lecturers on how to approach their Fulbright applications.
-Our RCSI Fulbright Ambassador is Dr Helen French, who spent three months in Boston University Sargent College of Health and Rehabilitation Sciences in 2018 under a Fulbright-HRB Impact Award.
+Our RCSI Fulbright Ambassador is Prof. Helen French, who spent three months in Boston University Sargent College of Health and Rehabilitation Sciences in 2018 under a Fulbright-HRB Impact Award.